 The following resources can assist you to deepen your understanding of Te Tiriti and to enhance your provision of culturally competent care.
 These could be used individually or in conjunction with the resources available from your Māori health team if you are a DEMT developing teaching materials for trainees.

-(Te Ara: The Encyclopedia of New Zealand)
+(Te Ara: The Encyclopedia of Aotearoa New Zealand)

-New Zealand’s founding document, was meant to be a partnership between Māori and the British Crown.
+Aotearoa New Zealand’s founding document, was meant to be a partnership between Māori and the British Crown.
 Although the intention of Te Tiriti was to create unity, different understandings of Te Tiriti, and breaches of it by the Crown, have caused conflict.
 From the 1970s, efforts to honour Te Tiriti and its principles have gained momentum.

 Te Ara has excellent summaries and more in depth content on Te Tiriti o Waitangi.
-Te Ara is the complete guide to the peoples, environment, history, culture and society of Aotearoa/New Zealand.
+Te Ara is the complete guide to the peoples, environment, history, culture and society of Aotearoa New Zealand.

 Te Reo words on this list are in common use in Aotearoa.
 Check your understanding, practice your pronunciation and improve your vocabulary.

-(New Zealand Trade and Enterprise)
+(Aotearoa New Zealand Trade and Enterprise)

 Understanding tikanga Māori (customary values and practices) is critical to providing culturally safe care.
 NZTE has developed an excellent cultural tool kit which is freely available on this website or via an app.